IvanGentta/My-Portfolio/README.md

 # Iván Gentta | Portfolio

-This site will work as a presentation of my work and a kind of a jounal of my journey as a Full-Stack developer !
+This site will work as a presentation of my work and as kind of a journal of my journey as a Full-Stack developer !
 While I keep learning, I keep improving this site with new features and cleaner code.

 Technologies: